* American-born convert to Islam

 From 1996-2005, Carson worked as a law-enforcement officer for the Indiana State Excise Police.
 He earned a criminal-justice management degree from Concordia University in 2003, and a master’s degree in business management from Indiana Wesleyan University two years later.
 In 2006 he took a job with Indiana’s Department of Homeland Security.

 Carson launched his political career in August 2007, when he was elected to the city-county council of Indianapolis and Marion County.
 That December, Carson’s grandmother, Julia, a congresswoman who had represented Indiana’s 7th District since 1997, died of lung cancer.
-Three months later, Andre Carson won a special election for his grandmother’s vacant seat in the U.S. House of Representatives, thereby becoming the second Muslim member of Congress (the other was Keith Ellison).
+(Her close friend, Nation of Islam leader Louis Farrakhan, delivered the eulogy at her funeral service.)
+Three months later, Andre Carson won a special election for his grandmother’s vacant seat in the U.S. House of Representatives, thereby becoming the second Muslim member of Congress (the first was Keith Ellison).
 Carson has retained that legislative seat ever since.

-In the House of Representatives, Carson is a member of the Congressional Progressive Caucus, the Congressional Black Caucus (CBC), the Climate Change Caucus, the Human Rights Caucus, the Labor and Working Families Caucus, the LGBT Equality Caucus, and the Renewable/Efficient Energy Caucus, among others.
-He also serves as the CBC liaison to the Sustainable Energy and Environment Coalition.
-He established a reputation as a fierce opponent of the Iraq War and an avid supporter of a government-run, universal healthcare system.
+In the House of Representatives, Carson has been a member of the Congressional Progressive Caucus, the Congressional Black Caucus (CBC), the Climate Change Caucus, the Human Rights Caucus, the Labor and Working Families Caucus, the LGBT Equality Caucus, and the Renewable/Efficient Energy Caucus, among others.
+He also has served as the CBC liaison to the Sustainable Energy and Environment Coalition.
+And he established a reputation as a fierce opponent of the Iraq War and an avid supporter of a government-run, universal healthcare system.

 On May 26, 2012, Carson was a guest speaker at the 37th annual convention of the Muslim American Society / Islamic Circle of North America (MAS/ICNA), in Hartford, Connecticut.
 (Both the MAS and ICNA are closely tied to the Muslim Brotherhood.)
 During his remarks, he stated that U.S. schools should be modeled after madrassas—Islamic schools infamous for their tendency to promote sexist, anti-Semitic teachings.
 Said Carson: “America will never tap into educational innovation and ingenuity without looking at the model that we have in our madrassas, in our schools, where innovation is encouraged, where the foundation is the Quran.
 And that model that we are pushing in some of our schools meets the multiple needs of students….
 America must understand that she needs Muslims.”